 What you will study

 If you aspire to go on to doctoral research, this course is ideal for you.
-The course is also a great choice if you’re looking for a broad overview of Anglophone culture or you want to develop an impressive level of knowledge within a particular field of literature.
+The course is also a great choice if you’re looking for a broad overview of Anglophone culture or you want to develop an impressive level of knowledge within a particular field of literary studies.

 Academics and events

 This course offers you the chance to learn from and discuss your ideas with both published academics and creative writers.
 We’ll also give you access to a number of conferences, seminars and workshops hosted throughout the year.
 These cover a wide range of thought-provoking topics within literature, language and linguistics, cultural studies and creative writing.